Mizuho Begins Coverage on Zscaler (NASDAQ:ZS)

-Investment analysts at Mizuho started coverage on shares of Zscaler (NASDAQ:ZS) in a report issued on Monday, The Fly reports.
-The firm set a “buy” rating on the stock.
+Research analysts at Mizuho assumed coverage on shares of Zscaler (NASDAQ:ZS) in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm set a “buy” rating and a $217.00 price target on the stock.
+Mizuho’s price target indicates a potential upside of 14.22% from the company’s previous close.

-ZS has been the topic of several other reports.
-Loop Capital upped their price target on Zscaler from $215.00 to $250.00 and gave the stock a “buy” rating in a research note on Friday, February 26th.
-Robert W. Baird increased their target price on Zscaler from $180.00 to $220.00 and gave the stock an “outperform” rating in a research note on Tuesday, January 12th.
-Credit Suisse Group started coverage on Zscaler in a research note on Tuesday, March 16th.
-They issued an “outperform” rating and a $230.00 target price on the stock.
-Royal Bank of Canada increased their target price on Zscaler from $205.00 to $240.00 and gave the stock an “outperform” rating in a research note on Monday, March 1st.
-Finally, TheStreet raised Zscaler from a “d” rating to a “c-” rating in a research note on Tuesday, March 16th.
-Eight analysts have rated the stock with a hold rating, twenty have issued a buy rating and one has given a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $195.15.
+ZS has been the topic of a number of other research reports.
+Barclays upped their price target on shares of Zscaler from $171.00 to $208.00 and gave the stock an “equal weight” rating in a research note on Wednesday, January 6th.
+TheStreet raised shares of Zscaler from a “d” rating to a “c-” rating in a report on Tuesday, March 16th.
+Canaccord Genuity assumed coverage on shares of Zscaler in a report on Tuesday, February 16th.
+They set a “buy” rating and a $250.00 price objective for the company.
+JMP Securities assumed coverage on shares of Zscaler in a report on Wednesday, January 20th.
+They set an “outperform” rating and a $255.00 price objective for the company.
+Finally, BTIG Research raised shares of Zscaler from a “neutral” rating to a “buy” rating and set a $240.00 price objective for the company in a report on Friday, February 26th.
+Eight investment analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Zscaler presently has an average rating of “Buy” and a consensus target price of $195.93.

 About Zscaler